Research within Youth Justice and Victim Support

 Involving Aboriginal and Torres Strait Islander peoples

-Researchers should apply the principles of the Indigenous knowledge lens (PDF, 971KB) and respectful language guide (PDF, 15.4MB) to their research design and rationale.
+Researchers should apply the principles of the Aboriginal and Torres Strait Islander knowledge lens and the Aboriginal and Torres Strait Islander respectful language guide to their research design and rationale.

 Ethics applications should demonstrate how Aboriginal and Torres Strait Islander perspectives and experiences have been considered and responded to in project development and design.